slyrz/spawn/README.md

     close(spawn.Task)
   })

+  // The work function runs in the spawned processes.
+It receives tasks,
-  // Each worker process receives tasks, performs a heavy computation (x^2)
+  // performs a heavy computation (x^2) and sends the processed tasks
-  // and sends the processed tasks back to our main process. spawn.Work(func() {
+  // as results back to our main process. spawn.Work(func() {
     for task := range spawn.Task {
       val := task.(int)